junxit/us-congress-bills-112/metadata.md

 - 2011-09-15 — Introduced in Senate
 - 2011-09-15 — Referred to the Committee on Banking, Housing, and Urban Affairs. (text of measure as introduced: CR S5689)
+- 2011-10-12 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S6470)
+- 2011-10-12 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S6470)
+- 2011-10-12 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S6470)
+- 2011-10-12 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S6470)